jonkelleyatrackspace/ops_api/README.md

 The default configuration and options are documented in this git repository under `opsapi.yaml` Command Line Usage

-## API
+## API for Extensions

 ### Configuration Block Markup

-Config blocks are metadata about the extension that opsapi will use to execute it.
-Config blocks are not mandatory for the extension to run.
+Config blocks help build metadata about the extension that opsapi is loading into memory.
+Config blocks are not mandatory for the extension to run (only if you reference params).

 Example block: